vygr/ChrysaLisp/STATUS.md

 C++ version now up to date with new (make) system.

+(file-stream path file_open_append) mode now available.
+Make sure to 'make' the main.c for the host support.

 ------

 (file-stream path [mode]) now reads a file from the filesystem in buffers of